 The Oklahoma LLC Annual Certificate costs $25 per year.
-This fee is paid every year for the life of your LLC.
+These Oklahoma LLC fees are paid every year for the life of your LLC.
 And the Annual Certificate filing fee applies to all Oklahoma LLCs.

 Note: In most states, this is called an “Annual Report”.
 You might hear the Oklahoma Annual Certificate called an Annual Report too, but don’t worry: they mean the same thing.

 Depending on where your LLC does business in Oklahoma and the industry you’re in, you may need to obtain additional Business Licenses or Permits.
 For example, you may need to get a City Business Permit.

 The costs for these other business licenses or permits will vary depending on location and industry, but usually the fees are not very high.
 Some licenses and permits are issued at the state level, and others are issued by a municipality (the town, city, or county).